 - Identify Pain

-Some businesses are looking out for a solution that would help them in boosting efficiency, while there are a few others who are just interested in increasing profit margins.
+Some businesses are looking for a solution that would help them boost efficiency, while a few others are just interested in increasing profit margins.

-So, you need to have clarity about the quantifiable results that the prospects are expecting from your solution.
+So, you need clarity about the quantifiable results that prospects expect from your solution.

 It can be anything from cost saving to risk avoidance or boosting revenue.

-Finding out such metrics can help in defining the quantifiable benefits of your solution.
+Finding such metrics can help define your solution’s quantifiable benefits.

 Your potential buyer’s goal is to increase their revenue by 10% in the next month.
 So, you can explain to them how your solution will help in achieving their target.

-Identifying the right metrics helps in painting a clear picture of what you can offer.
+Identifying the right metrics helps paint a clear picture of what you can offer.

 All you need to do here is measure the prospect’s current and future state (after product implementation), then quantify the benefits.

 In a company, there are many people playing different roles.
 Your challenge here is to find the one who has the authority to approve the purchase.